seaseng/rspec-rails-challenge/README.md

 ###RULES

-1. You are not allowed to edit existing view files (you ARE allowed to create new ones)
+1. You are not allowed to edit existing view files unless you talk to a senior engineer.

+2. You are allowed to create new view files.

 2. You are not allowed to modify existing tests, except when removing ```pending``` to complete the implementation